A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Graph Search

+The extra argument $\bar L$ distinguishes the DFS tree search estimates from the DFS graph search estimates.
+As for DFS graph search, the arithmetic mean $\tdfsc(D',\p,L, \bar L):=(\tdfscl(D',\p,L, \bar L)+\tdfscu(D',\p,L, \bar L))/2$ between the bounds can be used for a single runtime estimate.
+Both the DFS graph search and DFS tree search runtime estimates are easily modified to the situation where at least one goal must exist.
+Simply drop the $n=-1$ term in the sums, and renormalise the probabilities $\psi_0,\dots,\psi_{D'}$.

-The informativeness of the bounds of \autoref{pr:dfs-cb} depends on the dispersion of nodes between the different $T_n$'s.
+The informativeness of the bounds of \cref{pr:dfs-cb,pr:dfs-ts} depend on the dispersion of nodes between the different $T_n$'s.
 If most nodes belong to one or a few sets $T_n$, the bounds may be almost completely uninformative.
 This happens in the special case of complete trees with branching factor $b$, where a fraction $(b-1)/b$ of the nodes will be in $T_0$.
 The previous section derives techniques for these cases.
-The grammar problems investigated in \autoref{sec:grammar} below show that the bounds may be relevant in more connected graphs, however.
+The analysis in \cref{sec:grammar,sec:n-puzzle} below show that the bounds of \cref{pr:dfs-cb,pr:dfs-ts} may be relevant in more connected graphs.